How & where to buy Bitcoin (BTC) online

-Use our step-by-step guide to learn how and where to buy Bitcoin on the top 5+ crypto exchanges.
+Use our step-by-step guide to learn how and where to buy Bitcoin on 5+ highly rated crypto platforms.

-Bitcoins are available on a cryptocurrency exchange, which functions similar to a stock trading platform.
+Bitcoin coins are available buy via a cryptocurrency exchange, which functions similar to a stock trading platform.
 It takes just a few minutes to buy Bitcoin this way.
 Follow our quick step guide below.

-How to buy Bitcoin instantly in 3 simple steps
+How to buy Bitcoin quickly in 3 steps

 Copy link to section